 Fear-Related Barking

 Strange sounds can scare dogs, making them bark to protect themselves.
-Dogs can hear sounds from much farther away than humans2.
+Dogs can hear sounds from much farther away than humans.
 This means they might bark at night because they think there’s a threat.

 Boredom and Lack of Stimulation

-Bored dogs might bark because they need something to do3.
+Bored dogs might bark because they need something to do.
 If they don’t get enough play or activities during the day, they might bark at night.
 This is their way of trying to have fun or find something interesting.

 Attention-Seeking Barking